 - Second-degree misdemeanor, such as getting into a fight with a deadly weapon, one to two years in prison

-- First-degree misdemeanor, such as assault a child, one to five years in prison
+- First-degree misdemeanor, such as assaulting a child, one to five years in prison

-Aggravated assault: A felony, an aggravated assault occurred when the defendant had caused bodily harm with disregard to human life.
+Aggravated assault: A felony, an aggravated assault occurs when the defendant had caused bodily harm with disregard for human life.
 An aggravated assault charge can only fall under either a first or second degree, depending on who was involved in the incident:

 - A second-degree felony, such as severely injuring an individual, carries a sentence of up to 10 years in prison

 - A first-degree felony, such as assaulting a police officer, carries a sentence of up to 20 years in prison